ministryofjustice/staff-device-shared-services-infrastructure/README.md

 # MoJ Official Shared Services Infrastructure

 This creates the shared infrastructure for the main account, named Shared Services.
-This account is used to host CI/CD pipelines.
+This account is used to host AWS CodePipeline CI/CD pipelines, for new CI/CD use [GitHub Actions](#CI-CD-with-GitHub-Actions) as per [ADR 011][ADR 011].

 For the code that creates infrastructure for each environment please see [this repository](https://github.com/ministryofjustice/staff-device-logging-infrastructure), as an example.